 The Board is involved in a number of disciplinary hearings throughout the year which arise in the ordinary course of its operations.
 In the opinion of management, the results of such actions during the years under audit do not materially affect the financial position of the Board at year-end.

 NOTE 10 - RELATED PARTY TRANSACTION

-The Board pays fees to a family member of its staff related to janitorial services which amounted to \$4,200 for the fiscal years ended June 30, 2019 and 2018.
+The Board pays fees to a family member of its staff related to janitorial services which amounted to \$4,200 and \$3,150 for the fiscal years ended June 30, 2021 and 2020, respectively.